AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/group-success-dashboard.md

    * Last access date
    * Completion date

-Once enabled, you can view the **[!UICONTROL Group Success Dashboard]** under the **[!UICONTROL Reports]** section.
+After enabling this feature, administrators can view the **[!UICONTROL Group Success Dashboard]** in the **[!UICONTROL Reports]** section.

 ![](assets/team-gsd-dashboard.png)
 _Store Manager Dashboard enabled in Reports_

 >[!NOTE]
 >
->Currently, the **[!UICONTROL Last access date]** column displays data only for Learning Paths and Certifications.
-Support for courses will be added by mid-June.
+>The **[!UICONTROL Last access date]** column currently displays data for Learning Paths and Certifications.
+Support for courses is planned for a future update.

 ## Create Group Success Dashboard

-Once enabled, admins can create a dashboard to view the learner's progress.
-To create the dashboard, follow these steps:
+After enabling this feature, administrators can create a dashboard to view learners' progress.
+To create a dashboard, follow these steps:

-1. Log in as an admin and select the **[!UICONTROL Reports]** page.
+1. Log in as an administrator and select the **[!UICONTROL Reports]** page.

    ![](assets/go-to-reports.png)
-   _Select Reports in the Admin homepage_
+   _Select Reports in the Administrator homepage_

 2. Select the **[!UICONTROL Group Success Dashboard]**.
 The dashboard's name is **[!UICONTROL Store Manager Dashboard]**.